mk2crypto/MK2/doc/README.md

 ### macOS

-Drag PIVX-Qt to your applications folder, and then run PIVX-Qt.
+Drag MK2X-Qt to your applications folder, and then run MK2X-Qt.

 ### Need Help?

-* See the documentation at the [PIVX Wiki](https://github.com/PIVX-Project/PIVX/wiki) for help and more information.
+* See the documentation at the [MK2X Wiki](https://github.com/MK2X-Project/MK2X/wiki)
+for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [PIVX Forum](http://forum.mk2x.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [MK2X Forum](http://forum.mk2x.org/).
 * Join our Discord server [Discord Server](https://discord.mk2x.org)

 Building
 ---------------------
-The following are developer notes on how to build PIVX Core on your native platform.
+The following are developer notes on how to build MK2X Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)